shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Scripts.md

 C# is a programming language, one of the most popular.
 You'll have to learn it a bit.
 For example [here](https://docs.microsoft.com/en-us/dotnet/csharp/).

 A script is a small C# program.
-See script "Script syntax and examples" in folder "Examples".
+Examples: menu New -> Examples.

 In the [code editor](xref:code_editor) you can press Ctrl+Space to show a list of available functions, classes etc.